 Have you had the pleasure of biting into one of these before?
 They’re an Italian delicacy, often served on the side of espresso in fancy-schmancy cafes.
 I remember these from my early childhood when my Argentine grandmother would order these as a special treat over the holidays.
 They were dear, and we were allowed exactly one each.
 But, oh, the sheer delight of biting into a candied orange peel!
-Crunchy and sweet, but then ending with a punch that fills your mouth with a sweet and strong orange flavor.
+Crunchy and sweet, but then ending with a punch that fills your mouth with a bitter orange flavor.
 It’s a breath-freshener and pick-me-up all in one.

 I love to make these over the holidays and give as gifts, or I scatter them amongst a plate of holiday cookies.
 It’s a labor of love to candy orange peel, but oh-so-worth-it.
 And a small amount goes a long way, especially when you’re allowed only one!